Network Tapping: Risks and Prevention

 Adopting Quantum-resistant Encryption

-This encryption type is designed to remain secure even against quantum computers.
+This encryption protects data even against quantum computers.
 The new field of ‘post-quantum cryptography’ includes developing algorithms that are secure against quantum computers.
-But they are not yet as widely used as traditional encryption algorithms.[5]
-Already in 2016, NIST announced a competition for programmers to propose new post-quantum encryption algorithms.[6]
-However, since then, the results have been mixed.
-This approach is quite elaborate, costly, and requires the use of nonstandard encryption and decryption devices.
-Also, in this technological race with many cyber threats, cybersecurity leaders would never know if they were ahead of the game or lagging behind.
+But they are not yet as widely used as traditional encryption algorithms.
+Already in 2016, NIST announced a competition for programmers to propose new post-quantum encryption algorithms.
+Since then, the results remain mixed.
+This approach is complex, costly, and requires nonstandard encryption and decryption devices.
+In today’s fast-moving cyber threat landscape, cybersecurity leaders cannot know if they are ahead or falling behind.

 Adding the Tapping Protection Security Layer